 I wanted to give people what I had always wanted to have: to feel confident, beautiful, and treasured.
 Plant a flower of kindness, leave a drop of light, add some color to the world.

-I fell in love with wedding photography, and it was then that I realized why.
-I liked photographing subjects wearing long, flowy dresses because it felt more artistic and ethereal.
+I eventually fell in love with wedding photography.
+I had always loved photographing subjects wearing long, flowy dresses because it felt more artistic and ethereal.
 This eventually led me to conclude that wedding photography encompassed all the areas I loved.
 But it became more than photographing people in beautiful dresses.

 You’ll notice in my photos that I never lost my love for color.
 Moments don’t last forever so I’m there to document those moments and preserve those warm, happy feelings into tangible evidence for you to always look back on and relive the memories.